addyosmani/backbone-fundamentals/index.md

 As of Backbone 0.5+, it's possible to opt-in for HTML5 pushState support via `window.history.pushState`.
 This permits you to define routes such as http://www.scriptjunkie.com/just/an/example.
 This will be supported with automatic degradation when a user's browser doesn't support pushState.
 For the purposes of this tutorial, we'll use the hashtag method.

+####Is there a limit to the number of routers I should be using?

+Andrew de Andrade has pointed out that DocumentCloud themselves usually only use a single router in most of their applications.
+You're very likely to not require more than one or two routers in your own projects as the majority of your application routing can be kept organized in a single controller without it getting unwieldy.

 ####Backbone.history